namurphy/namurphy/README.md

 an open source Python package for plasma research and education.
 I advocate for [writing clean scientific software] and [making plasma science open and reproducible].
-In my free time, I am an active member of the American Physical Society (APS) Division of Plasma Physics (DPP)
+In my free time, I advocate for the inherent worth and dignity of all people.
-Diversity Equity Inclusion and Accessibility (DEIA) [Organizing Collective Committee] (OCC).
 To find out more about what I have worked on, please check out my [ORCID profile].

 > [!NOTE]